 MUSIC builds CREATIVITY by:

-- Allowing the correct combination of freedom and boundaries to guide the children to creating group musical compositions that they can be extremely proud of.
+Allowing the correct combination of freedom and boundaries to guide the children to create group musical compositions that they can be extremely proud of.
 Band work in Y7 and 8 allows them this space and freedom to express themselves in a motivating and relevant setting.

 Wider British Values

-St Michael’s is a Rights Respecting school which believes that supporting children’s development of character and values, including the core British values of democracy, mutual respect, liberty and the rule of law, is an essential part of equipping young people to thrive as citizens in the world of the future.
+St Michael’s is a church of England School that believes that supporting children’s development of character and values, including the core British values of democracy, mutual respect, liberty and the rule of law, is an essential part of equipping young people to thrive as citizens in the world of the future.
 Music actively supports this by:

-Respecting a broad range of cultures and their music including African drumming, African-American Blues, Reggae, great classical composers from around the world;
+Respecting a broad range of cultures and their music including African drumming, African-American Blues, Reggae and great classical composers from around the world;

 Promoting an ‘I Can’ attitude by showing the children that they are capable of doing things they never thought they could (playing bass, drums or guitar in a band